WordPress Docker image

 I’m moving all my sites and applications to Docker containers.
 The main reason is that it makes maintenance easier when everything an application needs is included in a single container.
 I can run everything on one server or split it up over multiple servers when I need more resources or high availability.

 To containerize WordPress, I couldn’t find a container on hub.docker.com that fit my needs.
 So I had to build my own with the following requirements in mind:

 - Alpine Linux; A great distribution for containers because it’s so small and only includes the bare minimum which also makes it more secure.

 - PHP 8.0; The newest major version of PHP is so much faster and uses less memory than 7.x.

-- Nginx & PHP-FPM: A golden combination that performance really well and has a small memory footprint thanks to the ‘ondemand’ process manager of PHP-FPM.
+- Nginx & PHP-FPM: A golden combination that performs really well and has a small memory footprint thanks to the ‘ondemand’ process manager of PHP-FPM.

 - Flexible configuration; I want a flexible wp-config.php configuration to avoid having to change the container when the configuration needs to change.

-- No SSL support; I’m using Amazon Cloudfront to terminate SSL, and there are enough other systems and CDN’s who can do that for you, no need to include it in the container.
+- No SSL support; I’m using Amazon Cloudfront to terminate SSL, and there are enough other systems and CDN’s that can do that for you, no need to include it in the container.

 If you have a look at the Dockerfile, you’ll see the following things happening:

 - It installs all the required packages and PHP extensions for WordPress